Witness Truth Teller Sacred Space Holder Spiritual Midwife

 Do give yourself time to grieve.

 We are the most adaptable species on this planet and yet, change is hard and scary for so many of us.
 We resist it.
 And this causes suffering.
 Like it or not, change is one thing in life we can count on.
-Many try to control their surroundings, or other people, in order to feel safe.
-I have secret to tell you.
-That doesn't work.
+Many people try to control their surroundings, or other people, in order to feel safe.
+You may have noticed this approach just creates dis-ease for all of us.
 A feeling of emotional safety comes from within.

 We cannot plan for every possible scenario.
 We can strengthen ourselves.
 Learn to self soothe.
 Build confidence.
 Increase resilience.
 Collect and share knowledge.
 Strength is knowing that you will be okay no matter what happens.